LucasSchmirl/openCv/README.md

 #   OpenCv Setup and Hello World programs in python and C++
-made by Lucas Schmirl 20.02.2022, info.hellgineer@gmail.com, last edit: 21.02.2022
+made by Lucas Schmirl 20.02.2022, info.hellgineer@gmail.com, last edit: 23.02.2022

 <br>

-# General:

-## Virtual environment installation
+# Virtual environment installation (optional)

-For using openCv inside a virtual environment install a `venv` (virtual environment):
+For using openCv inside a virtual environment install a `venv`:

-Inside this `venv`, packages can be installed (f.e. `pip`) which are only accessible inside this `venv` (not system wide).
+Inside this `venv`, packages can be installed (e.g. `pip`) which are only accessible inside this `venv` (not system wide).
 If you delete the `venv`, all containing packages are deleted.

 if not needed, skip to [OpenCv installation](#opencv-installation)